cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/advanced/analyst/publish-reports.md

 ## Publish reports landing page

 This page displays all the publishes within the past year from the partition, regardless of their state.
-From this page, you can manage your previous publishes, as well as publish a new report.
+From this page, you can manage your previous publishes, and publish a new report.

 When viewing existing publishes, you can see details on the author, publish name, publish date, end date, status, and actions.